With the combination of a small number of people + software + servers and robots

 Newly threshed and freshly milled rice has the smell of earth.

-There is always something spilling out of the fruit that is always on the palate instead of always being available.
+Something is always spilling out of the fruit we always eat instead of always having access to it.

 I'll continue the quote for another verse or so.